bartuspan/ubik/README.md

 # UBIK

-Ubik is a library of useful theme-agnostic WordPress snippets, hacks, and functions bundled into a plugin.
+Ubik is a library of useful theme-agnostic WordPress snippets, hacks, and utility functions bundled into a plugin.
 It is designed to be extremely lightweight and configurable, offering no back-end options screen or user interface of any kind.
-All settings and options are managed in a simple configuration file.
-Most features are disabled by default which means you'll need to get your hands dirty and break out a text editor to harness the power of Ubik.
-In essence, Ubik is a performance-optimized drop-in replacement for any number of single-use WordPress plugins.
+All settings and options are managed in a simple configuration file and everything is disabled by default.
+This means you'll need to get your hands dirty and break out a text editor to harness the power of Ubik.
+In essence, Ubik is a performance-optimized drop-in replacement for dozens of single-function WordPress plugins *or* a library of potentially useful code that can be mined for your own purposes.

 ## Installation

-Copy or symlink `ubik/ubik` to your plugins folder and activate.
+Copy or symlink `ubik/ubik` to your plugins folder, configure, and activate.
 Be sure to flush your permalinks after installation.

 Ubik requires WordPress 3.9 and PHP 5.3.